 -

 Headlines that use strong verbs get 38% more clicks than headlines that don't use strong verbs.
-Incorporating dynamic verbs into your headlines can evoke a sense of immediacy and enthusiasm, ultimately boosting the chances of click-throughs.
-These potent verbs can also enhance your headlines' overall persuasiveness and impact.
+Incorporating dynamic verbs into your headlines can evoke a sense of immediacy and enthusiasm, ultimately boosting click-through rates.
+These potent verbs can also enhance the persuasiveness and impact of your headlines.

 -